bitwarden/help/_articles/login-with-sso/about-key-connector.md

 ## How do I start using Key Connector?

-In order to get started using Key Connector, please review the following requirements:
+In order to get started using Key Connector for Customer-managed Encryption, please review the following requirements:

 {% callout warning %}
 Management of cryptographic keys is incredibly sensitive and is **only recommended for enterprises with a team and infrastructure** that can securely support deploying and managing a key server.